-Table 2 shows the four IdEA pillars: heritage country investment and entrepreneurship, philanthropy, volunteerism and innovation, along with four goals identified in this evaluation.
+Table 2 shows the four IdEA pillars: heritage country entrepreneurship, philanthropy, and investment volunteerism and innovation, along with four goals identified in this evaluation.
 Flowing from genuine dialogue mediated by IdEA partners, all the outputs and outcomes in the table are demand-driven projects, many of which grew out of member survey responses.